pavitranew/session-7-rest-ang/README.md

 `localhost:3001/api/recipes`

+You should see the json in the bowser.

 ### Define Data Models (Mongoose)

 Rather than using the MongoClient ( e.g. `const mongo = require('mongoDB').MongoClient;`), we will use [Mongoose](http://mongoosejs.com) to model application data.
 Here's the [quickstart guide](http://mongoosejs.com/docs/).

-Mongoose is built upon the MongoDB driver we used previously.
-However Mongoose allows us to model our data - declare that the data be of a certain type, validate the data, and build queries.
+Mongoose is built upon the MongoDB driver we used previously so everything we are doing here would work with the original driver.
+However, Mongoose allows us to model our data - declare that the data be of a certain type, validate the data, and build queries.
+This is something that is integral to TypeScript and so will be unnecessary in our future work with Angular 2+.

-Add a new file `recipe.model.js` to `src` for our Pirate Model.
+Add a new file `recipe.model.js` to `src` for our Recipe Model.

 Require Mongoose in this file, and create a new Schema object: